TheCrowned/SU-lab-assistance-tools/send-mail-results/README.md

 even with an empty line it's okay, as long as it's not 2 (otherwise it becomes a new student)
 - last feedback line
 ```
+- it is possible to have comments within the feedback section, that won't be sent out with the emails.
+They need to be enclosed by a double hashtag (ex. ##this is a comment##).

 The convention is to note with a star the feedback points that were compulsory to be corrected to pass the lab, in case the current result was fail.
 I also always put them at the top for clarity.